 The jurisdiction has made significant progress towards carrying out its five year strategic plan and in meeting HUD's National Objectives.
 Because CDBG and HOME funds are limited - a significant effort is being made to use these grant dollars to leverage funds from other sources.
-Some highlights in the third year of the current Consolidated Plan include:
+Some highlights in the fourth year of the current Consolidated Plan include:

-A Commercial Asbestos Abatement and Demolition Project that was started in 2017 was completed in 2018.
+A Commercial Asbestos Abatement and Demolition Project was completed in 2018.
 This project included the demolition of eleven structures, most of which were located in major corridors of the City of Warren.
 The removal of these blighted structures helped with the reduction of safety concerns of the surrounding properties and improving the visual aesthetics of the neighborhoods in which they were located.

-Two road projects are expected to be completed in 2018.
-With the assistance of CDBG Funds these two projects have a combined total of a little more than 1.4 Million dollars.
+Two road projects were completed in 2018 with the assistance of CDBG Funds; these two projects had a combined total of a little more than 1.2 Million dollars.
 By combining resources the City of Warren is able to cover a larger area which benefits the entire City of Warren.